Razeeman/Android-Popular-Libraries-Cheatsheet/README.md

 <a name="realm-tag"></a>
 # Realm [![Maven][realm-mavenbadge]][realm-maven] [![Source][realm-sourcebadge]][realm-source]

-Realm is a mobile database, a replacement for SQLite & ORMs.
+Realm is a mobile NoSQL database, a replacement for SQLite & ORMs.

 ```java
 buildscript {